asurcodes/blog/content/english/amperage/theme-kitchen-sink.md

 {{% under-title %}}

 This is a demo page for all the components in the Amperage theme.
-This posts is updated on every version release of Amperage. **Last updated on December 11th, 2019**.
+This posts is updated on every version release of Amperage. **Last updated on January 16th, 2020**.

 ## Titles